 The Sky’s the Limit: Taking Amazing Photos of the Sky

 When it comes to photographing the sky, the first thing that may come to mind is sunrises, sunsets, and clouds.
-Photographing a sunrise/sunset is one of the most difficult photographs you can ever take in nature because a spectacular sky full of reds, oranges, and yellows does not happen very often.
+Though you can enhance your photographs with image software once the photographs have been captured (go to these guys for more information), the process of photographing a sunrise/sunset is one of the most difficult photographs you can ever take in nature.
+This is because a spectacular sky full of reds, oranges, and yellows does not happen very often.
 You can spend days, weeks, and months showing up every day ready to capture that special scene, but the atmospheric conditions may never cooperate.

 That will be the first and foremost ingredient for sunrises and sunsets: being vigilant.
 You have to be ready to go when all the necessary elements come together.
 Luck is a huge factor too but if you’ll never capture that sky if you aren’t prepared.
 The batteries in your camera need to be charged and your memory card needs to have enough space for more images.